mnot/I-D/stakeholder-rights/draft.md

 security, and therefore design decisions there are biased towards default security.
 When applicable, the expectations upon a constituent SHOULD be documented.

-Internet protocols MUST prioritize end users higher than any other constituents.
-We are biased towards the needs of end users because of the IETF's mission {{RFC3935}}:

-> The IETF community wants the Internet to succeed because we believe that the existence of the Internet, and its influence on economics, communication, and education, will help us to build a better human society.

-Extensions to existing protocols MUST document how they interact with the extended protocol's constituents.
-If the extended protocol's constituents are not yet documented, the extension MAY estimate its impact, in coordination with that protocol's community and the IESG.
+Extensions to existing standards MUST document how they interact with the extended standard's constituents.
+If the extended standard's constituents are not yet documented, the extension MAY estimate its impact, in coordination with that standard's community and the IESG.

-The burden of this documentation need not be high; if HTML can do it in a paragraph, so can most protocols.
-While it might be appropriate in a separate document (e.g., a requirements or use cases draft) or the protocol specification itself, documenting constituents in the WG charter has considerable benefits, since it clarifies their relationships up-front.
+The burden of this documentation need not be high; if HTML can do it in a paragraph, so can most standards.
+While it might be appropriate in a separate document (e.g., a requirements or use cases draft) or the specification itself, documenting constituents in the WG charter has considerable benefits, since it clarifies their relationships up-front.

 Inevitably, documenting and interpreting the constituent roles will become controversial; this is to be expected, and is still preferable to avoiding the discussion.
+The point is to make it explicit, so that the effected constituencies can be made aware of the discussion, and judge the outcome.

 # Erosion of Rights

-Changes in the use, deployment patterns, legal context, or other factors of a protocol can bring pressure to re-balance the priorities and rights of existing constituents, or insert new ones (usually, when a protocol is either extended or evolved).
+Changes in the use, deployment patterns, legal context, or other factors of a standard can bring pressure to re-balance the priorities and rights of existing constituents, or insert new ones (usually, when a standard is either extended or evolved).

 Such changes MUST NOT violate documented rights of existing constituents, or those reasonably assumed by existing constituents, without informed consent.
 Note that this may preclude the change